 We knew that Granny was born in Manchester, England, and her birthday was the 17th of January.
 We sent her birthday cards every year, and we knew her age, as her birth year was 1897.

 Dad had a copy of her marriage certificate to his father.
-They were married in Manchester, England, on the 28th June, 1919.
+They were married in Manchester, England, on the 28th of June 1919.

-The funeral began late, and when the hearse finally pulled into the church yard, smoking and spluttering, the apologetic undertakers were most concerned as to why their almost new vehicle had broken down on the way.
+The funeral began late, and when the hearse finally pulled into the churchyard, smoking and spluttering, the apologetic undertakers were most concerned about why their almost new vehicle had broken down on the way.
 As I stood nearby, shivering, awaiting the time when we could all take up our places in the warmth of the church building, cats, in fact many, many cats, scurried around the yard.
 How very appropriate for my cat loving grandmother to be so well attended by her feline friends at this time.